 Black Eyed Susan - Rudbeckia hirta

-The Black Eyed Susan has flowers with the black of brown centers and golden petals.
+The Black Eyed Susan has flowers with the black or brown centers and golden petals.
 They bloom at the end of summer when fall is coming near.
-They will grow to anywhere between 1 and 3 feet high and are very low maintenance.
+They will grow to anywhere between 1 and 3 feet high and are deficient maintenance.
 They are known to attract wildlife and are very drought resistant.
 They are exceptionally easy to care for.